Tailoring Chatbots for Higher Education: Some Insights and Experiences: Customized Large Language Models

 \subsection{Fine-Tuning}

-Fine-tuning takes an already pre-trained model and modifies the weights of the neural net (in some approaches, this is only done with a subset of tokens in the later layers of the network).
+Fine-tuning takes an already pre-trained model and modifies the weights.
+This only works if the original model is ``open-weight,'' meaning, those billions of numbers can be downloaded and locally modified (our Apertus is such an open-weight model; while GPT allows for limited fine-tuning (illustrated in the middle row of Fig.~\ref{fig:options}), this has to be done on Open\-AI's platform at considerable cost per token~\cite{gptfine}, and the resulting model needs to be run there).
 This is similar to editing a pre-written paper: the core content is already in place, and now it is being refined and enhanced.
 A big advantage is that the model already ``knows'' how to talk and reason, and one only needs to provide the custom data, alas usually after extensive preparation in specialized formats.
 This requires much less, but still considerable computational effort.
-After downloading the weights for the pre-trained model, fine-tuning usually requires several rounds of fine-tuning; there are common libraries for such efforts, and typical projects make use of the Hugging Face ecosystem~\cite{hugging}.
+After downloading the weights for the pre-trained model, fine-tuning usually requires several iterations; there are common libraries for such efforts, and typical projects make use of the Hugging Face ecosystem~\cite{hugging}.
+The process is illustrated in the second-to-the-top row of Fig.~\ref{fig:options}.

-With the notable exception of Llama~3, large, full-featured commercial models are not available as ``open-weight'' pre-trained models to start from for these independent projects.
-For Gemini and Mistral, however, smaller versions are available open-weight, and for Claude, older versions are open-weight.
-None of these smaller models have multimodal capabilities, and smaller models are usually worse for non-English languages~\cite{achiam2023gpt} (this is an issue in Switzerland, which has four official non-English languages, one of them lesser spoken).
-Llama~3.1, on the other hand, is a full-featured open-weight model, available up to 405 billion parameters; it also has the capability of producing multimodal output.

-While GPT allows for limited fine-tuning, this has to be done on Open\-AI's platform at considerable cost per token~\cite{gptfine}, and the resulting model needs to be run there; it also {\it can} be run there, which might be advantageous if no other inference platform is available.

-Within the Swiss~AI initiative, an educational model is currently in development, with a first version based on Llama 3.1.
-A key focus is on domain-specific fine-tuning, allowing for targeted performance improvements in particular areas of importance to Swiss society and industry.